-Island House Press is a small Toronto-based press that originated forty years ago as an independent vehicle to publish volumes of poetry.
-Recently, it underwent a change in ownership and a rebirth in purpose.
-Its co-owners, Terrance Quinn (PhD, MSc, BSc) and John Benton (MA, B.Ed, BA) have introduced a new kind of journalism to its publications – a fusion of journalistic and scholarly writing that not only appeals to a wide audience without implying simplification, but also encourages scholars at all levels to work gradually toward the distant goal of “reading on the level of the times.”
+Island House Press is based in Toronto, Canada.
+Its co-owners, Terrance Quinn (PhD, MSc, BSc) and John Benton (MA, B.Ed, BA) have introduced a fusion of journalistic and scholarly writing to its publications that not only appeals to a wide audience without implying simplification, but also encourages scholars at all levels to work gradually toward the distant goal of “reading on the level of the times.”
 These publications envision a time when ecologies are cared for, and when economies, cultures and education promote leisure and human creativity with fresh solutions to concrete problems.
-Its most recent title, Economics Actually: Today and Tomorrow.
-Sustainable and Inclusive. co-authored by Quinn and Benton, introduces a structure for economic science that has not yet been picked up by professional economists.
-Forthcoming titles include Bent On Futurology’s Journeyism Series and A Student Guide Towards Luminous Theoretical Understanding in Two-Flow Economics.
+Its signature titles, Journeyism: A Handbook for Future Academics (2022) and Economics Actually: Today and Tomorrow.
+Sustainable and Inclusive – Second Edition (2023) each introduce a new standard model for the academy and the economy, respectively.